Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Model of sound propagation in unsteady inhomogeneous flow

 where $L$ is a length scale over which the ambient quantities have significant spatial variations (the outer scale of turbulence), and $T$ is an associated time scale.
 These scales are assumed to be much larger than the corresponding ones for the acoustic disturbances, \emph{i.e.} the primed quantities.
 Then it is shown in \cite{BLO46a} that for a steady, irrotational ambient flow which is in addition homentropic (the entropy is constant and the same for all particles) one has:

 where $\smash{\dconv{}}$ is given by \eref{eq:dconv0}.
 It is a convected wave equation with the ambient inhomogeneous and steady particle velocity, density and sound speed $\vref(\xg)$, $\rref(\xg)$ and $\cref(\xg)$, respectively.
 In \cite{PIE90} it is shown that this model approximately extends to unsteady ambient flow up to second and higher-order terms with respect to the first-order terms pertaining to the ambient flow.
 Thus the above convected wave equation (\ref{eq:conv-wave}) with \emph{time-dependent} ambient quantities $\vref(\xg,t)$, $\rref(\xg,t)$, and $\cref(\xg,t)$ is the model of sound wave propagation considered in the remaining of the paper.
-It is argued in \cite[Chapter 2]{OST16} that it is valid at high frequencies when the wavelength $\lambda$ of the acoustic disturbances is much smaller than the characteristic length $L$ of the ambient quantities: this is precisely the situation analyzed here.
+It is argued in \cite[Chapter 2]{OST16} that it is valid at high frequencies when the wavelength $\lambda$ of the acoustic disturbances is much smaller than the characteristic length $L$ of the ambient quantities: this is precisely the situation analyzed here. \emphes{We also note that the model (\ref{eq:conv-wave}) has recently been considered in \cite{BOR19} to derive a high-frequency transport model for the acoustic energy density in a forward-scattering regime whereby the waves propagate within a cone of small opening angle}.